HeyImKyu/VRCSTT/README.md

  - Set the slider to the time that should be waited before sending the remaining part of a message, if it is too long to be sent at once.
 (VRChat can only display 144 characters at once)
  - Make sure that OSC is enabled ingame (Circle Menu -> Options -> OSC -> Enabled)

- # SETUP WITH AVATAR PARAMETER
+ # Setup with Avatar Parameter

  - Follow the normal setup above
  - Add an ExpressionParameter to your avatar called "StartVoiceRecognition" (boolean, default false)